Policy on Student Conducted Research

-Recognizing the time constraints imposed on projects that must be begun and completed within a single semester, the SBER IRB will make every effort to work with faculty members/instructors to process proposals promptly.
-However, instructors must plan for and allow adequate time for the review process to occur (approximately two weeks to a month, depending on the particular human subject issues raised by the proposed research).
+Recognizing the time constraints imposed on projects that must be begun and completed within a single semester, the SBER IRB will make every effort to work with faculty members to process proposals promptly.
+However, faculty advisors must plan for and allow adequate time for the review process to occur (approximately two weeks to a month, depending on the particular human subject issues raised by the proposed research).
 The later in the semester a proposal is received, the more difficult it will be to accomplish the review in time for the projects to be completed during the current semester.
-It is very strongly urged that instructors require submission of IRB applications/protocols within the first three weeks of the semester for projects that must be completed during the current semester.
+It is very strongly urged that faculty advisors require submission of IRB applications/protocols within the first three weeks of the semester for projects that must be completed during the current semester.

 Like all submittals to the SBER IRB, student research projects will be reviewed on a rolling basis and may qualify for exempt or expedited review procedures if risks to subjects are no greater than minimal risk and meet other federal criteria.
 In the event the submission requires full review it will be placed on the agenda for the next available convened SBER IRB meeting.
 SBER IRB approval of a research protocol can not be granted retroactively under any circumstances.

 Responsibilities of Faculty Advisors for all Student Conducted Research Projects